 Vanier’s Montreal is a seething mix of competing forces bumping up against each other on a shared island; a schizophrenic community where conflicting economic interests, languages, and ethnic groups vie for space.
 The novel focuses on the most vulnerable of those communities, the homeless.
 Nobody sets out with the ambition of sleeping alone in some doorway, or under a tarpaulin in an alley.
 But everyone who ends up there is someone’s son or daughter, and, maybe, someone’s father or mother.

 In 2010, an earlier manuscript of The Dead of Winter was shortlisted for the Unhanged Arthur Award for best unpublished manuscript by the Crime Writers of Canada.

-The Dead of Winter will be published by Linda Leith Publishing on October 13, 2012, was shortlisted for the Arthur Ellis Award for Best First Book.
+The Dead of Winter, published by Linda Leith Publishing on October 13, 2012, was shortlisted for the Arthur Ellis Award for Best First Book.

 Watch an online video interview with Peter Kirby about The Dead of Winter and its main character, Luc Vanier: